jliclaire/jing-portfolio/README.md

       <img src="./docs/trello-day5-f-movement.JPG">

 ## Short Answer
--Describe key events in the development of the internet from the 1980s to today (max.
-150 words)
+#### Describe key events in the development of the internet from the 1980s to today

+  Internet was initially used by the government and government bodies. commercial use of Internet was forbidden however by 1990, several ISP companies are providing Internet access to commercial customers.

+  The World Wide Web was invented in 1989 by Tim Berners-Lee.
+It enabled documents are other web resources to interlinked by hypertext links and can be accessed via the Internet by using a web browser and web-based applications.

+  From 1990s to early 2000s, Web1.0 was widly used.
+It was static and lacked widespread social engagement.

+  Web2.0 starting around 2004 has brought the users to interact with the website.
+The way websites are made and used has been changed from users passively viewing web contents to users create their own contents.

+  Sooner after the introduction of Web2.0, mobile devices have become the development of internet “on the move”.
+People are using mobile phones to access internet everyday and everywhere when there is a connection.

--Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words)
+#### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers

+  A domain name is the location of a website in a human-friendly read form.
+Each domain name is connected to a unique IP address.

+  A web server is a computer stores web server software and a website's component files.

+  A web browser is a software program that accessing sites or information on a network.

+  DNS is short for Domain Name System which is the phonebook of the Internet.
+It can transfer domain name to IP address, so that the browsers can load resources from that address.

+  A user types the domain name in the address bar of a browser to request a specific website.
+DNS transfers that domain name to IP address so that the browser knows which web server it needs to obtain the page from.
+Once the browser reaches this web server, it retrieves, interprets, and renders the page in the main window for the user to view.

--Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)
+#### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today

+  One aspect of the development of Internet technologies is the development of using mobile devices to access the Internet.
+This enables people to have the Internet connection for information and communication when they are not around with a personal computer.
+The use of Internet became more flexible and accessible.

+  The Wireless Application Protocol (WAP) was created as the networking model for mobile phones.
+The induction of mobile operating system Android and iOS enables applications specifically designed for mobile phones to be used by the users.
+Websites are now more mobile targeted with the induction of responsive design.

+  Nowadays people are mainly using smart phones to access the Internet for navigation, news, games, and socialising.
+The Internet can now be access everywhere on the move.